 Physically Active Classrooms Energize!
 (PACE)

 With funding from the USDA, we are examining factors associated with school meal participation, including school breakfast and lunch programs.
 These programs play a huge role in providing nutritious foods and reducing food insecurity for millions of children and adolescents across the country, but many disparities exist in student participation.
 We are studying the impact of programs such as summer meals programs, and the Community Eligibility Provision, and the ways in which school nutrition programs relate to academic outcomes such as attendance, test scores, and other key outcomes.

 Lindsey was a co-investigator on Bridging the Gap, which was a large ongoing project funded by the Robert Wood Johnson Foundation until July 2016.
 The project examined how policies impact children’s health, and Lindsey’s work focused on examining how schools implement local wellness policies (developed at the school district level), as well as state laws and national policies relevant to school health.
 Research from Bridging the Gap has provided ongoing contributions to the national discussions around revisions to federal school meal standards, and is featured on the Robert Wood Johnson Foundation’s healthy school environments website.
 This work has been crucial in documenting the widespread improvements in school lunches, which have resulted in healthier meals for millions of elementary school children.

-Lindsey is a co-investigator on a continuation project, the National Wellness Policy Study, which is supported by a cooperative agreement from the USDA.
-The project is led by Dr. Jamie Chriqui at the University of Illinois at Chicago, and includes partners from the the University of Connecticut, and Action for Healthy Kids.
+Lindsey was also a co-investigator on a continuation project, the National Wellness Policy Study, which was supported by a cooperative agreement from the USDA.
+The project was led by Dr. Jamie Chriqui at the University of Illinois at Chicago, and included partners from the the University of Connecticut, and Action for Healthy Kids.

 Physical Activity and Academic Achievement